tokenocean/jungle/README.md

 JungleLab LNFT Digital Assets is a web-based platform for issuing and transacting with non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).
 Blockstream is sponsoring its development and hosting an exemplary curated instance of it for use by Bitcoin artists at [JungleLab](https://junglelab.io).

-The plan is to separate out any JungleLab-specific features from the core platform functionality so that anyone can adapt the platform to host their own Liquid-based NFT site but that's currently a work in progress

 ## Features

 - User accounts and profiles for artists and collectors include custom avatars, contact info and biography